-- 11.-(1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two unless the company is a single-director company, and when there is more than one director unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.
+- (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two unless there is just a sole director in office, and unless otherwise fixed it is two - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision: - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.

-Chairing of directors' meetings
+12 Chairing of directors' meetings

-- 12.-(1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.
+- (1) The directors may appoint a director to chair their meetings. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may terminate the chairman's appointment at any time. - (4) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.

-Casting vote
+13 Casting vote